-Gotemba Japanese Spikenard's attractive large serrated pointy compound leaves emerge lemon yellow in spring, turning gold in color with hints of chartreuse throughout the season on a plant with an upright spreading habit of growth.
-It features airy racemes of white star-shaped flowers at the ends of the stems from mid to late summer.
-It produces deep purple berries with black overtones from early to late fall.
+Sun King Japanese Spikenard features airy racemes of white star-shaped flowers at the ends of the stems from mid to late summer.
+Its large serrated pointy compound leaves emerge lemon yellow in spring, turning gold in color throughout the season.
+It produces deep purple berries from early to late fall.